Skip to main content

 Empowering and elevating Latinx immigrants and their families in Greater Boston as told by Angie Nataly Coronado, MPH ’23

-“La Colaborativa’s ethos is simple yet profound: to support and empower immigrants and their families, and ensure they have the resources, opportunities, and voice they need to thrive.
 Through grassroots organizing, economic and environmental justice advocacy, youth leadership development, food access programs, and health initiatives, we work to meet the community’s most pressing needs while also trying to shift the systems that shape them to create lasting change.
+We need to invest in systemic solutions, and that requires centering the voices of those directly impacted.

 One of the most impactful collaborations I’ve been part of is our partnership with fellow Harvard Chan alumna Elsie Taveras, MPH ’01, whose leadership has helped bring the Puente a la Salud Clinic to life.
 This first-of-its-kind initiative, in partnership with Mass General Brigham, offers accessible preventive care, chronic disease management, and adult immunizations directly within a trusted community setting.

-At Puente a la Salud, residents can receive screenings for hypertension, diabetes, and cancer, along with culturally-relevant education and insight on nutrition and wellness.
+At Puente a la Salud, residents can receive screenings and treatment for hypertension, diabetes, and cancer, along with culturally-relevant education and insight on nutrition and wellness.
 Beyond clinical services, our social risk mitigation team helps participants connect with primary care providers, navigate patient portals, and access essential social support systems.
 By integrating care with community-based resources, the clinic doesn’t just treat illness—it strengthens the relationships, trust, and systems that enable long-term wellbeing for our community members.
 Our executive director, Gladys Vega, said “This collaboration signifies a new model of addressing the root causes of health disparities in our community.
 By providing our residents with this new, holistic resource in an accessible, trusted location, we can bring to fruition a future where all residents, regardless of race or income, can live healthy, prosperous lives.”

 On January 5, 2026, we will celebrate five years of this groundbreaking partnership, a milestone that honors what can happen when community organizations and health systems work side by side.
 The anniversary will also mark the grand opening of our newly dedicated clinic space inside La Colaborativa’s Survival Center.
 I’m proud to not only be commemorating this milestone, but also the meaningful collaboration of two Harvard Chan alumnae working to dismantle structural barriers to care.
 I’m channeling much of what I learned at the School in this work, and felt inspired to share La Colaborativa’s work after reading what my fellow alumni are up to in Harvard Chan Monthly.